Advancing science.

 ✓ Verified

-Two active projects with high-profile international public sector partners: the European Environment Agency (EU) and the Guyana Forestry Commission (national government), demonstrating real-world applicability and scalability.
+Two active engagements with high-profile international public sector partners: the European Environment Agency (EU) and the Guyana Forestry Commission (national government), demonstrating real-world applicability and scalability.

 Scalable, replicable research model